Here is the definition that the Content Marketing Institute gives:

 Don’t overthink your logo design

-A good logo is one that that makes your business memorable.
+A good logo is one that makes your business memorable.
 Some of the largest brands in the world including Amazon, Coca Cola, McDonald’s, and Nike all have logos that are instantly recognizable.
-While you certainly want a well designed logo to make a lasting impression with your visitors, it’s also important not to overthink this aspect of your website.
+While you certainly want a well-designed logo to make a lasting impression with your visitors, it’s also important not to overthink this aspect of your website.
 Instead, opt for a simple logo that reflects your business.

 It’s easy to get lost in the details.

 But each second you spend on your site’s design is time that could have been spent more productively on producing content for your blog.
-The reality though is that constant tweaking gives a false sense of accomplishment and focusing on these details (e.g. themes, colors, etc.) can make you lose sight of the bigger picture.
+The reality though is that constant tweaking gives a false sense of accomplishment and focusing on these details (e.g. themes, colours, etc.) can make you lose sight of the bigger picture.
 Follow the steps as outlined here to escape the overthinking trap and to get started with a professional design for your blog.